HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/database/editviewcolumn.md

 ## About this task

+!!! note

+    You don’t need to edit the database view if the database view design meets your requirements.
+Only edit it if you want to select specific columns or assign meaningful external names to the columns.

 The procedures guide you in editing a database view of a schema so you can:

 - select the columns you want to include in the view
 - edit the external name of each selected column
 - reset an edited view to its initial state